When color television symbolized modernity

 However, color television was in the process of going viral.
 By the time Star Trek: The Motion Picture debuted in 1979, eight out of ten American TV households had a color set; black and white was heinously old-school.

 As with any cool technology, early adopters were proud to display their new toys; in the 1960s manufacturers offered imposing cabinetry to showcase the owner’s modernity and cutting edge taste.
 For around $700 – $5,000 in today’s money – Boomers with affluent moms and dads could sprawl in front of a top of the line 23 inch screen model that would be the talk of the neighborhood.

-Typical Boomer adaptability: from B&W to color to conspicuous consumption to skinny hip before the youngest of us were out of our teens.
+The Golden Era of Television highlights the Boomers’ iconic adaptability: from B&W to color to conspicuous consumption to skinny hip before the youngest of us were out of our teens.

 Film Noir: how yuppies turned “old-fashioned” into “classic style”